alpacon

 1. https://docs.djangoproject.com/en/4.0/ref/csrf/#ajax (opens in a new tab)

-On successful login, Alpacon Server issues an API token that can be used on further API accesses.
+Upon successful login, the Alpacon Server issues an API token, which is then used to authorize subsequent API requests.

 Login